 You water the malt placed on the ground

-Ninkasi, you pour forth the beer of the collectors vat.
+Ninkasi, you pour forth the beer of the collection vat.

 It courses like the Tigris and Euphrates.— Unknown Sumerian Poet

-Dogfish Head Brewery in Rehoboth Beach, Delaware, used this ancient recipe to craft their beer Chateau Jiahu, honoring the Jiahu region in northern China home to the archeological discovery.
-I got to try a glass!
-It was light and crisp with just a kiss of fruit.
+Dogfish Head Brewery in Rehoboth Beach, Delaware, crafted a recipe using this sample to create their beer Chateau Jiahu, honoring the Jiahu region in northern China, home to the archeological discovery.
+I tried a bottle.
+The beer was light and crisp with just a kiss of fruit.
 I'd gladly drink another if I could find one!